fw-vision/fw-vision-web/content/blog/10 Day Water Fast - An Experiment.md

 Also **made some six-bean soy milk today using a cooking blender** (you have to presoak the beans overnight), it tasted amazing even without adding any sweeteners.
 I like doing soy milk this way since it keeps the pulp (fibre).
 It's a versatile way to get some beans intake without making chili all the time.

+**Gathered a strong team for my EMBA capstone project today**, lots of energy in the initial call and signs of great things to come.
+Truly, I've aligned five different efforts (BCIN, GMB, WHM, PDC, EMBA) towards making this wellness resort project happen. **As a sucker for synergies, I am invigorated**.

 Not tracking macros, but based on how I feel, I definitely ate too much today.

 ### Day 8